-In a large mixing bowl, combine the chickpea flour, corn starch, turmeric, garam masala, coriander powder, cumin powder, red chilli powder and salt.
-Mix well to combine the spices with the chick pea flour.
-Add the minced garlic, grated ginger, green chilli and the fresh coriander.
+In a large mixing bowl, combine the chickpea flour, corn starch, turmeric, garam masala, coriander powder, cumin powder, red chili powder, and salt.
+Mix well to combine the spices with the chickpea flour.
+Add the minced garlic, grated ginger, green chili, and fresh coriander.

-For this pakora, do not add water to make batter, instead you can add the spinach, potato and onion to the dry ingredients – the moisture from the vegetables will start the batter going.
+Do not add water to make the batter, instead, add the spinach leaves, chopped potato, and onion to the dry ingredients – the moisture from the vegetables will help start the batter forming.